Financial and Compliance Audit of the Department of the Attorney GeneralPosted on Apr 24, 2023 in Summary

-THE PRIMARY PURPOSE of the audit was to form an opinion on the fairness of the presentation of the financial statements for the Department of the Attorney General, as of and for the fiscal year ended June 30, 2020, and to comply with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which established audit requirements for state and local governmental units that receive federal awards.
-The audit was conducted by Egami & Ichikawa CPAs, Inc.
+THE PRIMARY PURPOSE of the audit was to form an opinion on the fairness of the presentation of the financial statements for the Department of the Attorney General, as of and for the fiscal year ended June 30, 2021, and to comply with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), which established audit requirements for state and local governmental units that receive federal awards.
+The audit was conducted by KPMG LLP.

-FOR THE FISCAL YEAR ended June 30, 2020, AG reported total revenues of $130.3 million and total expenses of $124.2 million, resulting in an increase in net position of $6.1 million.
-Revenues include general revenues of $49.7 million, primarily state appropriations; program revenues consisting of charges for services of $39.6 million; and operating grants and contributions of $41 million.
+FOR THE FISCAL YEAR ended June 30, 2021, AG reported total revenues of $106.3 million and total expenses of $106.7 million, resulting in a decrease in net position of approximately $453,000.
+Revenues include general revenues of $48.1 million, primarily state appropriations; program revenues consisting of charges for services of $25 million; and operating grants and contributions of $33.2 million.

-THERE WERE NO MATERIAL WEAKNESSES in internal control over financial reporting that were required to be reported under Government Auditing Standards.
-There were no findings that were considered material weaknesses in internal control over compliance in accordance with the Uniform Guidance.
+THERE WERE NO FINDINGS that were considered material weaknesses in internal control over compliance in accordance with the Uniform Guidance.

 |About the Department